aws-controllers-k8s/community/docs/content/docs/contributor-docs/code-generator-config.md

 2. **Pass the SDK Input shape** to the `aws-sdk-go` API method.
     - For `sdkFind`, this API method will be *either* the `ReadOne` operation for the resource (e.g., ECR's `GetRepository` or RDS's `DescribeDBInstance`) or the `ReadMany` operation (e.g., S3's `ListBuckets` or EC2's `DescribeInstances`).
     - For the `sdkCreate`, `sdkUpdate` and `sdkDelete` methods, the API operation will correspond to the `Create`, `Update` and `Delete` operation types.
 4. **Process the error/return code** from the API call.
-If there is an error that appears in the list of Terminal codes (**TODO link to docs**), then the custom resource will have a Terminal condition applied to it, and a Terminal error is returned to the reconciler.
+If there is an error that appears in the list of Terminal codes (**TODO(jljaco) link to docs**), then the custom resource will have a Terminal condition applied to it, and a Terminal error is returned to the reconciler.
 The reconciler will subsequently add a `ACK.Terminal` Condition to the custom resource.
 5. **Process the Output shape** from the API call.
 If no error was returned from the API call, the Output shape representing the HTTP response content will then be processed, resulting in fields in either the `Spec` or `Status` of the custom resource being set to the value of matching fields on the Output shape.
 This is called the "**Set Resource**" stage and corresponds to code generator functions in code-generator's [`pkg/generate/code/set_resource.go`](https://github.com/aws-controllers-k8s/code-generator/blob/main/pkg/generate/code/set_resource.go).

 Along with the above 4 main ResourceManager methods, there are a number of generated helper methods and functions that will: